Mahindra Major: History

 In India, Mahindra acquired the license to build Willys Jeeps back in 1947 and began assembling the Willys CJ3B.
 In a sense, since then Mahindra has not stopped making the Jeep.
 The latest iteration of the Jeep is the Mahindra Thar, whose body style is based on Jeep CJ5.
-That’s nearly 68 years of making Jeeps.
 Initially the CJ3A and Willys MB were also assembled in India by Mahindra, but continued to be branded as Willys.

 Mahindra CJ 500/CL 500 (1975–1996)

 The CJ 500D of 1975 was the first Mahindra Jeeps to be factory fitted with a Diesel engine.
 The MD2350 Diesel Engine with 3-speed gearbox had 38 hp, rather than the 72 hp of the Hurricane Petrol Engine.
 This pushed Mahindra to look for better & more powerful engine options.
 In spite of the lack of power, the CJ500D became one of the most wanted utility vehicle and the rural workhorse of India for the next 35 years, and finally ended up as the Mahindra Major.

 The MD2450, 2.5 liter diesel engine with 3-speed T90 Warner gearbox appeared in the CJ 500DE in 1989, replacing the earlier model.
 This version still makes 38 hp at 2,300 rpm.
 It has a Spicer T18 2-speed Transfer Case.

 In 1991 the engine was updated to the direct injected 40. hp MD2500 in the model named CJ 500DI.
 This was renamed CL 500 DI in 1994 after the end of the agreement with the Chrysler Corporation in 1994; CL stands for Civilian Legend.